pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 ## Security Mitigations

+If any of the mitigations do not pass, the client MUST drop the response and return an error.

 ### Cross-origin protection

-To make sure that a dictionary can only impact content from the same origin where the dictionary was served, the "match" pattern used for matching a dictionary to requests SHOULD be for the same origin that the dictionary is served from.
+To make sure that a dictionary can only impact content from the same origin where the dictionary was served, the "match" pattern used for matching a dictionary to requests MUST be for the same origin that the dictionary is served from.

 ### Response readability

-For clients, like web browsers, that provide additional protection against the readability of the payload of a response and against user tracking, additional protections SHOULD be taken to make sure that the use of dictionary-based compression does not reveal information that would not otherwise be available.
+For clients, like web browsers, that provide additional protection against the readability of the payload of a response and against user tracking, additional protections MUST be taken to make sure that the use of dictionary-based compression does not reveal information that would not otherwise be available.

-In these cases, dictionary compression SHOULD only be used when both the dictionary and the compressed response are fully readable by the client.
+In these cases, dictionary compression MUST only be used when both the dictionary and the compressed response are fully readable by the client.

 In browser terms, that means that both are either same-origin to the context